Mert-data-Mat/Mert-data-Mat/README.md

 ### About Me

--  Passionate about embedded systems, automotive electronics and real-time control.
+-  Passionate about embedded systems, automotive industry and electronics.
--  Currently building an RC Car Telemetry System using ESP32 + nRF24L01 + Arduino
+-  Currently building an RC Car Telemetry System using ESP32 and bunch of sensors.
 -  Experienced in C/C++, microcontrollers and electronics.
 ---